Constitution and Bylaws

 DUTIES OF THE OFFICERS

-Section 2 The Vice-President shall fulfill the duties of the President in his absence.
+Section 2 The Vice-President shall fulfill the duties of the President in his/her absence.

 Section 4 The Secretary will record the minutes of all meetings, keep records and be responsible for all official correspondence.